larsiusprime/polymod/samples/openfl/README.md

 # samples/openfl

-Note that mod8 is intentially provided an outdated API version, to test the versioning system.
+Note that mod8 is intentionally provided an outdated API version, to test the versioning system.

 ## Build Instructions